 Barbadians Going Global!

-Many local Bajans have left this island paradise to go and live overseas, and Barbados is proud to have a number of internationally-renowned people who originate from its sun-kissed shores.
+Many local Bajans have left this island paradise to go and live overseas.
+Barbados is proud to have several internationally-renowned people who originate from its sun-kissed shores.

 Robyn ‘Rihanna’ Fenty

-The R&B sensation also took the world by storm with both her debut album ‘Music of the Sun’ (2005) and follow up album ‘A Girl Like Me’ (2006).
+The R&B sensation also took the world by storm with both her debut album ‘Music of the Sun’ (2005) and followed up album ‘A Girl Like Me’ (2006).

 She went on to become a household name with her third studio album ‘Good Girl Gone Bad’ (2007) and has gone on to win Grammy Awards, American Music Awards, Billboard Music Awards, and BRIT Awards to become one of the best-selling artists of all time, worth an estimated US $90 million (estimated at 2013).

-Rupert Clarke aka ‘Rupee’ was born to a Barbadian father and German mother and is one the best known artists in the musical movement known as soca.
+Rupert Clarke, aka ‘Rupee,’ was born to a Barbadian father and German mother and is one of the best-known artists in the musical movement known as soca.

-He got his first major break after winning the Richard Stoute Teen Talent Competition in 1993, while he was still attending Harrison College in Barbados.
+He got his first major break after winning the Richard Stoute Teen Talent Competition in 1993, while still attending Harrison College in Barbados.